raspberrypilearning/sleep-tracker/en/step_7.md

 Change the number of max events
 Display an overall rating rather than a number of events Log sleep events using v2
+Power save - turn LEDs brightness on and off with tilt up and down

 --- collapse ---